Thursday, May 30, 2024

 916-645-3800 www.laamca.org

 View Nisenan artifacts, Gladding McBean & Co photographs, a gold scale from the Van Trent Mine, military uniforms and artifacts, and Chinese baskets.
 Also on display are a restored buggy and a grain scale from the local Walter Jansen & Son.
+“Kids art project” will be ongoing throughout the day.
+Also, you must see our replica of the Lincoln Depot.
+It’s wonderful.

 Normal hours of operation: Thursday through Saturday 11:00-3:00.